Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Quasinormal modes of regular black holes

-We have computed the QNMs for all the regular black hole models listed in Table~\ref{tab:solutions}.
+We have computed the QNMs for all the regular black hole models listed in Tables~\ref{tab:solutions} and \ref{tab:ext-tab-sol}.
 The fundamental modes for models $(c)$, $(d)$, $(e)$, and $(f)$ are presented in Tables~\ref{table:c}, \ref{table:d}, \ref{table:e}, and \ref{table:f}, respectively, while the spectra for models $(a)$ and $(b)$ were previously obtained in \cite{Konoplya:2024hfg}.
-Our results indicate that the inclusion of higher-curvature corrections, which are responsible for the emergence of regular black hole geometries, modifies the quasinormal spectrum in a qualitatively universal way: both the oscillation frequencies (real parts) and damping rates (absolute values of the imaginary parts) are reduced compared to their general relativity counterparts.
+Our results indicate that the inclusion of higher-curvature corrections, which are responsible for the emergence of regular black hole geometries, produces a qualitatively universal modification of the quasinormal spectrum: both the oscillation frequencies (real parts) and damping rates (absolute values of the imaginary parts) are reduced compared to their general relativity counterparts.
+The behavior observed in Fig.~\ref{fig:graficad5} for $D=5$ is qualitatively the same for higher dimensions ($D=6,7,8$), where both the real and imaginary parts of the quasinormal frequencies exhibit the same monotonic dependence on the coupling parameter $\alpha$.

+In what follows, $r_0$ denotes the radius of the event horizon, defined by the condition $f(r_0)=0$, and serves as the natural length scale of the system.
+All quantities are expressed in units of $r_0$.
+In particular, quasinormal frequencies are written in terms of the dimensionless combination $r_0 \omega$, and, when convenient, we set $r_0 = 1$.
+This normalization is especially well-suited to higher-dimensional spacetimes, where the mass parameter has dimensions $\mathrm{[L]}^{D-3}$ rather than length, so that using $r_0$ provides a consistent and dimension-independent geometric scale.

+The deformation of the quasinormal spectrum can also be interpreted from the photon-sphere perspective.
+In the eikonal regime, the dominant features of the quasinormal modes are governed by the unstable circular null orbit, whose position and instability are modified by the higher-curvature corrections.
+As the coupling parameter $\alpha$ increases, the regularization effects become stronger and deform the effective potential in the photon-sphere region, shifting the location of its maximum and changing its curvature.
+This modifies both the orbital frequency and the Lyapunov exponent of the null geodesic, providing a geometric explanation for the observed changes in $\mathrm{Re}(\omega)$ and $|\mathrm{Im}(\omega)|$.
+Since the same photon-sphere structure also controls the critical impact parameter associated with the black-hole shadow, these corrections may in principle affect the apparent shadow size, although the sign and magnitude of this effect depend on the detailed behavior of $r_c/\sqrt{f(r_c)}$ for each model.